AlexNexton/soleki/TESTING.md

     - I realise I had not uploaded the photo to the s3 Bucket.
 - None of my app files in Skateteam where connecting to django.
 I tried everything I could think of but to no avail.
 I did not think I was going to solve this issue.
     - I went to slack and found the greatest comment ever written to date and this solved everything  - I did happy dance! ![order](static/readmeimg/happydance.png)

-#### Unsolved Bugs ####

-- When a user signs in and hits the back page they are brought back to the login page yet if they hit the forward key are still logged in.
-- Alternatively, if a user signs out but hits the back button at times they still have access to their profile.